zarpli/CFSuControl/README.md

 # Signaling Settings

-The following are the default serial settings for a BrightSign player.
+The following are the default serial settings for a CFSound player.
 They can be changed in the script.
 |Default serial settings|
 |---|
 |Baud rate: 115200|